ggtylerr/KAaNE-AE-/README.md

 **If you don't turn this on, you will not be able to save settings and any module that uses edgework will use the default settings.**

 The only thing done currently is the bomb settings, a temporary home screen, and proper navigation.
-Everything else is a placeholder for future screens.
+Everything else is a placeholder for future screens. _EDIT: There's now an app settings menu and work has been started on vanilla wires._

 Config file is found in `Downloads/kaane-ae-/config.properties`.
 This will be changed whenever I figure out how to make a proper directory without Android freaking out.

-Rotating the screen will reset you back to the home screen.

-Images in the bomb settings might look a bit odd.
-This is because images on apps uses "vectors" instead of regular images (and as of right now I have no idea how to just use normal images).
-The current solution to this was to make an exact vector of the image (turning each pixel into a square).
-For whatever reason, the android image renderer flips out because of this and makes the images look bad.
-Once I figure out how to use normal images, I'll fix this up.

 If you have a small screen, the bomb settings might have cropped text.
 You can easily fix this by rotating your screen or by using an emulator.